Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 You now have all your credentials setup.
 The last thing left to do, is to setup your environment on orchestrate.

-1. Go to vscode and open the terminal.
+1. [Creating an environment](https://developer.watson-orchestrate.ibm.com/environment/initiate_environment#creating-an-environment): Go to vscode and open the terminal.
 Make sure you are in the directory inside the cloned repo.
 The use the command: `orchestrate env add -n <environment-name> -u <service-instance-url> --type ibm_iam --activate`.
 Replace the environment-name with a name of your choice, and the service-instance-url with the url from your env file.

-2. Now run `orchestrate env activate <environment-name>` and replace environment-name with the name you chose from before.
+2. [Activating an environment](https://developer.watson-orchestrate.ibm.com/environment/initiate_environment#activating-an-environment): Now run `orchestrate env activate <environment-name>` and replace environment-name with the name you chose from before.

 ### AI Agent Configuration